kubevirt/kubevirt/docs/metrics.md

 #### kubevirt_vmi_network_receive_packets_total

-The total amount of packets that are that was received.
+The total amount of packets that were received.

 Extra labels:
 * `interface` - Which network interface that errors are occurring.

 #### kubevirt_vmi_network_transmit_packets_total

-The total amount of packets that was transmitted.
+The total amount of packets that were transmitted.

 Extra labels:
 * `interface` - Which network interface that errors are occurring.